Summwer/pro-pnj-bkz/README.md

-## Figure 5 & Table 2
+## Figure 6 & Table 2

-We run the experiment in `implement_lwechal_forall.sh`(dd float_type) to solve LWE challenge with strategy in default g6k, bssa, or enumbs and obtain the cost information in Figure 2(a) and Figure 2(b).
+We run the experiment in `implement_lwechal_forall.sh`(dd float_type) to solve LWE challenge with strategy in default g6k, bssa, or enumbs and obtain the cost information in Figure 6(a) and Figure 6(b).
 It stores the test result in the folder  `lwechal-test`.
 We also run an experiment in `implement_lwe_instance_forall.sh` to test the cost of LWE instances among the above three solvers while with growth of $n$ in "dd" float_type, the experiment result is stored in the folder `lwe-instance-test`.
-It is the source data of Figure 2(c) and Figure 2(d).
+It is the source data of Figure 6(c) and Figure 6(d).
 All the above result shows the cost of T(ProPnJBKZ(EnumBS))<T(ProPnJBKZ(BSSA))<T(default G6K).

 Beside in each log of test, we also print the cost for each strategy generation and the detailed strategy.
 We also list some of them in `Table 2`.

-All the data is stored in the folder `Fig.5 cost-comparison`.
+All the data is stored in the folder `Fig.6 cost-comparison`.

-## **Figure4&9~22.**
+## **Figure5&16~29.simulator-test**

-This is the code description document for all verification experiments of the accuracy of PnJBKZ Simulator in Section 4.1.2 (Section: Performance of PnJBKZ simulator).
+This is the code description document for all verification experiments of the accuracy of PnJBKZ Simulator in Section 5 "The Design of PnJBKZ Simulator".

 One should download the open source code https://github.com/Summwer/pro-pnj-bkz